-The Company is involved with VIEs in which it has investments in equity but does not consolidate because it does not have the power to direct the activities that most significantly impact their economic performance and thus is not considered the primary beneficiary of the entities.
+The Company has equity investments in VIEs, but does not consolidate them because it has no power to direct the activities that most significantly impact their economic performance and thus is not considered the primary beneficiary of the entities.
 Those VIEs are reflected as equity method investments.

-Total assets and liabilities for these VIEs were \$0.9 million and \$0.4 million, respectively, at March 31, 2024 and \$1.4 million and \$0.4 million, respectively, at December 31, 2023.
+Total assets and liabilities for these VIEs were \$0.4 million and \$0.4 million, respectively, at June 30, 2024 and \$1.4 million and \$0.4 million, respectively, at December 31, 2023.

-Generally, MSP's exposure is limited to its investment in those VIEs (see Note 5, Investment in Equity Method Investees).
-For MAO-MSO Recovery II, LLC and Series PMPI, MSP may be exposed to providing additional recovery services at its own cost if recovery proceeds allocated to it are insufficient to recover the costs of those services.
-MSP does not have any other exposures or any obligation to provide additional funding.
+Generally, the Company's exposure is limited to its investment in those VIEs (see Note 5, Investment in Equity Method Investees).
+For MAO-MSO Recovery II, LLC and Series PMPI, the Company may be exposed to providing additional recovery services at its own cost if recovery proceeds allocated to it are insufficient to recover the costs of those services.
+The Company does not have any other exposure or any obligation to provide additional funding to the VIEs that it has equity investments in.